ChefYeshpal/webapp-trafficsim/README.md

 ## Devlog

+- 14 Oct 2025
     - Created repository and coned
     - Updated README
     - Made the basic files (html, css, and js)
+    - Added a game container
+        - Has the game play inside of it, I think it would make it simpler to code and all
+        - Added a pause button that stops the spawning of cars
+    - Updated car mechanics
+        - Cars spawn inside the game container, fading in from the edge
+        - Cars despawn just before hitting the container edge, fading out
+        - Cars are randomly spawned in at random intervals
+        - Cars can have random colours